This post contains links to products that I may receive compensation from at no additional cost to you. Read more about it here.

 But remember that expressed lemon applied directly to the skin can be an irritant, so don’t think that just because you can use an essential oil that uses distilled lemon, that you can create a home remedy with an actual lemon.
 So, only use a product that has been designed (and tested!) for use on your young child.

-Sale Murphy's Naturals Lemon Eucalyptus Oil Insect Repellent Spray | Plant Based, All Natural Ingredients | Mosquito and Tick Repellent for Skin + Gear | 4 Ounce Pump Spray | 2 Pack
+Murphy's Naturals Lemon Eucalyptus Oil Insect Repellent Spray | DEET-Free, Plant-Based | Mosquito and Tick Repellent for Skin + Gear | 4 Ounce Pump Spray | 2 Pack

 My Pick for Babies 3 and Older: Try a lemon and eucalyptus-based lotion